surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * Forward traffic between wired and wireless sections of the network
 * Handling traffic for all of the wireless nodes currently connected
 * Encrypting data traffic
-* Handling nodes in opwer save mode
+* Handling nodes in power save mode

 Nodes connecting to a wireless network: